The Joy of React

 Write a function that takes an array of numbers and returns the largest number.

 If you're not at that level yet, there are plenty of free resources you can use to develop these foundational skills.
-I suggest googling "introductory JavaScript tutorial", and trying a few different instructors.
-When you find one you like, follow along until you can solve programming problems like the one I mentioned!
+I’ve heard good things about The Odin Project.

 I should also say: my course has some supplementary materials that fill in some JavaScript gaps, and cover modern ES2015+ language features.
 So it's fine if you feel like your JS skills are outdated!